Editing the code page definition file

 You might have to edit the code page definition file if you created a new code page.

-The code page definition file maps the IBM AFP code page name to its code page global identifier (CPGID) and to a Web browser character set.
+The code page definition file maps the IBM AFP code page name to its code page global identifier (CPGID) and to a web browser character set.
 Each line in the file is a separate mapping.
 The lines use this syntax:

 codepage=cpgid,wincp